jonnyhoeven/workshop/README.md

 ### Kubernetes concepts

-- Kubernetes is a container orchestration platform that automates deployment, scaling and management of containerized applications.
+- Kubernetes is a container orchestration platform that automates `deployment`, `scaling` and `management` of containerized applications.
-- It's declarative, meaning you define the desired state of the system and Kubernetes automatically changes the current state to the desired state the best way it can.
+- It's `declarative`, meaning you define the desired `state` and Kubernetes automatically changes the `current state` to the `desired state` the best way it can.
-- It's designed to be extensible and scalable and it's built to handle a wide range of workloads, from stateless to stateful applications.
+- It's designed to be `extensible` and `scalable`.
+Built to handle a wide range of workloads, from `stateless` to `stateful` applications.

 ### Extendable - Custom Resource Definitions (CRD's)